SofieKG/Master-thesis/README.md

 # Master-thesis

-Here you will find the R script for Sofie Kvalsund-Grødahl's master thesis: " ".
+Here you will find the R script for Sofie Kvalsund-Grødahl's master thesis: "Explaining lobbying success in European climate action policies: A quantitative content analysis measuring the influence of interest groups in the context of the European Commission".

 You can contact me at sofiekg@gmail.com with any questions.